wp-plugins/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.5 =
+This update fixes a non-critical issue with the display of the loading spinner in the upcoming 4.2 version of WordPress.

 = 1.4.4 =
 This update fixes a low-risk XSS security vulnerability.
 It is low-risk because in order to exploit this vulnerability a user would need to have access to the bookings management panel in the admin area, which only trusted users should have.